-A Mesopotamian example may illustrate and clarify this.8 Already around 25509 BCE, a profession of scribes separate from the leading stratum of temple managers had emerged; surveyor-scribes also appear to have formed a distinct group, separate for example from those scribes who would draw up contracts.
-Before 2300 BCE, it appears that lay (that is, non-scribal), Akkadian-speaking10 surveyors were active, perhaps only in central Iraq and not in the Sumerian south; alternatively, such a lay group grew out during the next few centuries from the teaching of surveyor-scribes in the Sumerian school.
-In any case, surveyor-apprentices or -students were trained not only in area calculation but also in "reverse area calculation" - that is, in finding one side of a rectangle from the other side and the area (a problem that would never present itself in surveying practice but probably served to train the metrological system - think of solving the problem if the area is expressed in acres and the known side in yards, feet, inches and lines).
-After a period (the 21st c.
-BCE) during which the Sumerian scribe school, the pivot of an extremely centralized economy, had taught only the practically necessary in mathematics, leaving once again no traces
+A Mesopotamian example may illustrate and clarify this.
+8 Already around 2550 BCE, 9 a profession of scribes separate from the leading stratum of temple managers had emerged; moreover, surveyor-scribes appear to have formed a distinct group, separate, for example, from those scribes who would draw up contracts.
+Before 2300 BCE, it appears that lay (that is, non-scribal), Akkadian-speaking 10 surveyors were active - perhaps only in central Iraq and not in the Sumerian south; alternatively, such a lay group grew out during the next few centuries from the teaching of surveyor-scribes in the Sumerian school.
+In any case, surveyor-apprentices or -students were trained not only in area calculation but also in 'reverse area calculation' - that is, in finding one side of a rectangle from the other side and the area (a problem that would never present itself in surveying practice but probably served to train the metrological system - think of solving the problem if the area is expressed in acres and the known side in yards, feet, inches, and lines).
+After a period (the twenty-first century BCE) during which the Sumerian scribe school, the pivot of an extremely centralised economy, had taught only the practically necessary in mathematics, leaving once again no traces of mathematics teaching beyond 'model documents', the 'Old Babylonian'11 scribal school looked for ways to express scribal identity.
+As far as mathematics is concerned, it drew for this purpose mainly on the riddles of lay practitioners, in particular (but not exclusively) those of the Akkadian-speaking surveyors.